groonga/groonga/doc/source/contribution/documentation/introduction.md

 % open ../groonga.doc/doc/ja/html/contribution/documentation/introduction.html
 ```

-## Submit contributions
+## Send patch

-You can submit your contributions to the Groonga repository on GitHub via a pull request.
+You can submit your patch to the Groonga repository on GitHub via a pull request.
 Feel free to send a pull request by following two steps.

 - Prepare your pull request